 There are a number of circumstances that can arise on settlement day that preclude settlement from being effected and the arrangements made between respective solicitors to accommodate their clients is dealt with on a case by case basis.
 It is not possible to identify all the scenarios and options.

 How to settle if funds have been paid

 Where settlement funds have passed and the vendor has not yet released the transfer and discharge of mortgage (if any), the PLS Guidelines indicate that the instruments should be 'released' on the same day as settlement occurs.
 (Please note that Landonline can be accessed 6am-10pm on Monday to Thursday, 6am-7pm on Fridays and 6am-5pm on Saturdays for everything except the submitting of instruments, which can only be done between the hours of 7am and 7pm Monday-Friday.)

-If the form and content of the undertaking given by the vendor to the purchaser is as indicated in Guideline 6.6d of the PLS Guidelines, the purchaser has the protection of both contractual obligations and the undertaking.
+If the form and content of the undertaking given by the vendor to the purchaser is as indicated in para 5.11c of the PLS Guidelines November 2019, the purchaser has the protection of both contractual obligations and the undertaking.

 The purchaser also has protection by the Departmental Dealing freezing the title pending confirmation from the lawyers involved that it is appropriate for registration to proceed.
 The vendor's lawyer has the obligation pursuant to the undertaking to release the documents as soon as practicable following settlement.
 If it is clear that the outage is affecting the whole Landonline system, including internal LINZ processing as well as external access, then the parties should wait until Landonline is again available.
 If, as part of the reinstatement process of Landonline, the internal processing is available to electronic registration, the parties should consider perfecting the transaction on the basis of paper.
 Priority for electronic registration would be given to those dealings that were in the process of finalisation and again that should address the purchaser's concerns